-- Isolate residents with positive cases. - Communicate with residents, staff, and family when exposure to probable or confirmed cases occur in the NF. - Keep an up-to-date list of all staff who work in other facilities. - Require staff self-monitoring on days they work and on days they don't work. - Require staff to report via phone prior to reporting for work if they have known exposure or symptoms. - Follow the guidance under Control Measures for Staff to determine when staff can return to work after recovering from an illness. - Post a list of state contacts where it is visible on all shifts.
+- Isolate residents with positive cases [according to CDC Guidance.] - Communicate with residents, staff, and family when exposure to probable or confirmed cases occur in the NF. - Keep an up-to-date list of all staff who work in other facilities. - Require staff self-monitoring on days they work and on days they don't work. - Require staff to report via phone prior to reporting for work if they have known exposure or symptoms. - Follow the guidance under Control Measures for Staff to determine when staff can return to work after recovering from an illness. - Post a list of state contacts where it is visible on all shifts.
 The list should at least include phone numbers for the local health authority or DSHS office and the regional HHSC LTCR office. - Follow physician's plan for immediate care of any resident with a positive case.
-Orders can include increased assessment frequency, increased monitoring of fluid intake and output, supportive care, a treatment plan, and what to do in case of a change in the resident's status. - Review and follow plans for TB Screening and testing for healthcare personnel and residents. - Inform the resident of treatment or supportive care plans; residents have the right to participate in care planning. - Use the ASPR TRACIE workforce virtual toolkit. - Review the ASPR TRACIE resources document: Nursing Home Concepts of Operations for Infection Prevention and Control - Review CDC guidance Infection Control after Vaccination guidance on when to quarantine.
-[CDC guidance provides exceptions to quarantine for those who have recovered from COVID-19 within the last 90 days AND remain asymptomatic, as well as for fully-vaccinated asymptomatic residents who have not had close contact with a person infected with COVID-19.]
+Orders can include increased assessment frequency, increased monitoring of fluid intake and output, supportive care, a treatment plan, and what to do in case of a change in the resident's status. - Read and follow plans for TB Screening and testing for healthcare personnel and residents. - Inform the resident of treatment or supportive care plans; residents have the right to participate in care planning. - Use the ASPR TRACIE workforce virtual toolkit.

+- Read the ASPR TRACIE resources document: Nursing Home Concepts of Operations for Infection Prevention and Control - Read CDC guidance on Infection Control after Vaccination

 Note: New admissions, readmissions, and residents who have spent one or more nights away from the NF are all considered residents with unknown COVID-19 status.
-All residents with unknown COVID-19 status must be quarantined per the CDC
+All residents with unknown COVID-19 status must be quarantined [per CDC quidance for long-term care facilities.]
+CDC guidance provides exceptions to quarantine for those who have recovered from COVID-19 within the last 90 days AND remain asymptomatic, as well as for fully-vaccinated asymptomatic residents.